Ruitulyu/KAS-Analyzer/index.md

 ### General help
 ```
    --help          Print this help menu.
-   --version       Print the version of KAS-pipe2 you are using.
+   --version       Print the version of KAS-Analyzer you are using.
    --contact       Feature requests, bugs, mailing lists, etc.
 ```